wp-plugins/travel-search/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Searchboxes can be loaded asynchroniously via JavaScript

 = 1.2.2 =
 * Main JS file of the plugin made jQuery noConflict-mode compatible
 * noConflict-mode option has been added to settings for blogs with more instances of jQuery